 Opioid Response

 In 2022, Governor Pritzker announced the launch of The Statewide Overdoes Action Plan.
 The opioid crisis can impact anyone, with victims spanning all ages, races, and walks of life.
-Recognizing that any person at Jackie Joyner-Kersee Academy can be affected by opioids, it is prudent that all staff are informed and trained on substance use and prevention, specifically opioids.
+Recognizing that any person at Jackie Joyner-Kersee Academy can be affected by opioids, it is prudent that all staff are informed and trained on substance use and prevention, specifically opioids

 ALL schools are now REQUIRED to maintain a supply of opioid antagonists.
 Common names for this are Narcan (generic name – naltrexone) and naloxone.
 Jackie Joyner-Kersee Academy maintains a supply of Narcan and can be located in each classroom’s first aid kit and in the front office.